K32n31-P4n1c/Git-Commands/README.md

 git commit -am "MESSAGE" // git commit -a -m "MESSAGE"	( Adds changes and Commit in same time )

-git branch						( Check what branch you are currently on )

-git branch BRANCHNAME					( Create new branch )

-git checkout BRANCHNAME					( Switch to branch )

-GIT branch -d BRANCHNAME				( Delete branch name )

 git checkout HEAD FILENAME				( Discards changes in the working directory. )